-4.4.4.2 Oklaunion Exemption

-(1) ERCOT shall record DC Tie Schedules that qualify for the Oklaunion Exemption to support the billing of applicable TSP tariffs.

-(2) A QSE requesting the Oklaunion Exemption shall:

-(a) Apply to ERCOT for the exemption;

-(b) Set up a separate QSE (or sub-QSE) solely to schedule DC Tie exports under the exemption;

-(c) Designate a non-exempt QSE for settlement of surplus exports; and

-(d) Secure the Resources for a DC Tie Schedule by a DC Tie Schedule from each QSE representing part or all the Oklaunion Resource.

-(3) Prior to Real-Time Market (RTM) final Settlement, ERCOT shall verify for each Settlement Interval that the sum of the “exempted” exports under the Oklaunion Exemption is not more than the total output from the Oklaunion Resource.

-(4) If an adjustment is necessary, the QSE’s exempt Load that is greater than the sum of its respective Real-Time metered generation for the virtual generators that are eligible for the exemption will be transferred from the exempt QSE to the designated non-exempt QSE.

 5.7.4.1.1 Capacity Shortfall Ratio Share

 (1) In calculating the amount short for each QSE, the Wind-powered Generation Resource Production Potential (WGRPP), as described in Section 4.2.2, Wind-Powered Generation Resource Production Potential, for a Wind-powered Generation Resource (WGR), or the PhotoVoltaic Generation Resource Production Potential (PVGRPP), as described in Section 4.2.3, PhotoVoltaic Generation Resource Production Potential, for a PhotoVoltaic Generation Resource (PVGR), at the time of RUC execution, shall be considered the available capacity of the WGR or PVGR when determining responsibility for the corresponding RUC charges, regardless of the Real-Time output of the WGR or PVGR.
 Therefore, the HASLSNAP variable used below shall be equal to the WGRPP and PVGRPP described above.